The Port Town of Véraldo

 I sent the maid Helza to warn my son, the current lord.

 Do not oppose her — oppose her and you will be destroyed.
 She is the one who erased Alchemia from this continent.
-And do not plot reprisals; do not force anything upon her.
+Plot no reprisals; force nothing upon her.

 "Teresa — did you smell elf on that girl?"

 "Yes, and strongly.
 I would wager they shared a bed.
-Despite our thorough washing the other day, that strong scent remained — no mistake."
+Despite our thorough washing the other day, that scent remains strong — no mistake."

 "Ah… so that's how it is.
 Good grief — how do we explain that to the parties involved?"

-Teresa, with wolf-beast blood, has an excellent nose.
+Teresa, with wolf-beast blood in her veins, has an excellent nose.
 It has saved us from poisons more than once.
 A nose I trust.

-If she says so, it's so.
-If it turns out they merely wrapped themselves in an unwashed blanket and dozed off together, I'll be the one surprised.
+If she says so, then it is so.
+If it turns out they merely wrapped themselves in an unwashed blanket and dozed off together, I will be the one surprised.

 "This is why life is delightful.
 I'll live another fifty years."